Neisser/minilinkr/README.md

-# MiniLinkr - URL Shortener Rust Monorepo
+# MiniLinkr - URL Shortener service Rust Monorepo

 Welcome to MiniLinkr, a URL shortening project monorepo implemented in Rust.
 This repository hosts a comprehensive URL shortening service that allows you to generate and manage short links for long URLs.